 - Communication.
 Having discussions about your sex life is the best way to avoid frustration growing between you or as individuals.
 Take time and space from baby to chat, and share your feelings.
 Speak using 'I' to express your feelings rather than judgments or accusations, and try to build solutions together.
 You can even explore exercises to help with mismatched libidos.

 - Take it slow.
 After giving birth, it's important to take things slow and be patient with yourself.
 It may take some time for you to feel comfortable and confident with sexual activity again.

 - Rethink what sex looks like.
 Throw out the past sexual script, and write a new one together.
 There are so many ways to find pleasure; take the opportunity to explore them or refresh your sex ed.
 Outercourse doesn’t stop at the vulva or clitoris; erogenous zones exit all over our bodies.

 - Prioritize pleasure.
 To build intimacy again and have new positive experiences, it has to be pleasurable.
-Don’t put up with pain and discomfort for the sake of your partner’s pleasure; instead, find ways that both of you can reach climax.
+Don’t put up with pain and discomfort for the sake of your partner’s pleasure; instead, find ways that you can both reach orgasm.

 How long after giving birth can mom’s have partner sex?

 'Not after the 'magical' six weeks.
 No way did I want to be touched...
 I felt a silent pressure; I should be ready.
 I feel like we grow up thinking by this six-week mark, we'll feel healed, physically and mentally...'
 Mom from Mamamade.

 Respect your body and rhythm.
 Focus on pleasant practices to build desire together, like sharing intimate moments of cuddling or building to mutual masturbation.

 For those with penetration worries, go back to rethinking what sex looks like for you both.
 If your partner has a penis, they love using their fingers or reaching for penetrative toys - remind them that intercourse is not the only way to find sexual pleasure.